All eyes on General Naravane’s Nov 5 Nepal visit: Will ties see a reset

 New Delhi, Nov 03: All eyes are on the meeting between India's Army Chief, General M M Naravane and Nepal's Prime Minister, K P Oli, which will be held in Kathmandu on November 5.

-A lot of back channel dialogues have taken place prior to this and the visit would put the same to test.
+A lot of backchannel dialogues have taken place prior to this and the visit would put the same to test.
 New Delhi had put on hold talks with Nepal earlier this year after a new map was cleared by Nepal's parliament.
 The map incorporates Indian territory near its border with China.

 Officials say that the Army Chief's meeting with the Nepal PM could lead to the resumption of foreign secretary level talks between the two countries.
 Several crucial issues will be discussed at the November 5 meeting and if all goes well then the Foreign Secretary level talks between the two sides will resume.